PhD in Environmental Science

 Current position: Assistant Professor at Banaras Hindu University, India

-2015 Young Scientist Award, Department of Science and Technology, Government of India
+2015 Young Scientist Start-up Grant, Department of Science and Technology, Government of India

 2014 Hiyoshi Young Leaf Award, Hiyoshi India Ecological Services Pvt.
 Ltd.

 CV as submitted for the Green Talents award (2010):

 Dr Tirthankar Banerjee has gained scientific expertise in a number of different fields.
 He earned his Bachelor’s Degree in Agriculture at Visva Bharati University in Santiniketan, India, followed by a Master of Science as well as a PhD in Environmental Science from G. B. Pant University of Agriculture and Technology in Pantnagar, India.

 During his Master’s programme, Dr Banerjee optimized the catalyst removal process and characterized the waste water during production of biodiesel from Jatropha curcas seeds as a clean alternative to fossil fuel.
 As part of his doctoral research, he used mathematical models and software programmes to assess the extent of environmental impacts in terms of ambient air quality.